Mrv3n0m666/tx-hash-auto/README.md

 npm install
 ```
 🛠 Setup Your configuration
-- input your custom RPC url from any tetnet airdrop
+- input your custom RPC url any testnet airdrop
 - input your PrivateKey
 ```
 nano .env